Persistence in Financial Connectedness and Systemic Risk: Introduction

-Why should an economist be interested in persistence structure of networks?
-Understanding the nature of shocks that underlie network connections is important for a variety of reasons.
-First, economic theory suggests that the marginal utility of agents' preferences depend on cyclical components of consumption \citep[see e.g.][]{giglio2015very,bandi2017business}, and also relate to investment horizons in their risk attitudes \citep{dew2016asset}.
-Such behavior is observable, for example, under myopic loss aversion where the decision of an agent depends upon the horizon of evaluation.
-Unanticipated shocks, or news, have the ability to alter such preferences and therefore may generate transitory and persistent connections of different strengths.\footnote{For example, a shock bearing influence at longer horizons may reflect permanent changes to expectations around future price movements.
-Such a shock may result in a permanent change to a firm's future dividend payments \citep{balke2002low}.
-Conversely a shock that bears influence at shorter horizons may suggest transient changes to future price movements.
-Consider now the shock pertains to a change in an imminent dividend payment only.
-This would likely yield a very short-term change to reflect the transient nature of the news.}
+Second, unanticipated shocks or news have the capacity to alter these preferences and can therefore generate transitory and persistent linkages of different strengths.
+For example, a shock that has an impact at longer horizons may reflect permanent changes in expectations of future price movements.
+Such a shock may lead to a permanent change in a firm's future dividend payments \citep{balke2002low}.
+Conversely, a shock that affects shorter horizons may suggest temporary changes in future price movements.
+For example, suppose that the shock relates only to a change in an upcoming dividend payment.
+This would likely result in a very short term change, reflecting the transitory nature of the news.

-Second, firms set different goals over the short- and long-run and investors view short- and long-run risks differently \citep[see e.g.][]{drechsler2011s}.
-This behavior provides motivation for the long-run risk asset pricing literature that \cite{bansal2004risks} and \cite{bansal2010long} pioneer.
-The implication here is that investment horizons can represent a source of systematic risk investors demand compensation for \citep[contributions along the lines of this topic include, e.g.][]{brennan2018capital,chaudhuri2019dynamic}.
+Third, firms have different short-run and long-run objectives, and investors view short-run and long-run risks differently \citep[see e.g.][]{drechsler2011s,gerrard2022optimal}.
+This behaviour motivates the long-run risk asset pricing literature pioneered by \cite{bansal2004risks} and \cite{bansal2010long}.
+The implication here is that investment horizons may be a source of systematic risk that investors demand compensation for \citep[contributions on this topic include e.g.][]{brennan2018capital,chaudhuri2019dynamic}.

-Third, economists seek to understand relationships among variables over different horizons.
-For example, labor market economists examine business cycle linkages between productivity and unemployment within Search and Matching models \citep[see e.g.][]{barnichon2010productivity,hagedorn2011productivity}.
-Monetary economists look at the long-run links between money and output and money and inflation \citep[see e.g.][]{belongia2016money,belongia2021classical}.
-Those studying the influence of monetary policy shocks for economic activity do so over the short- medium and long-run \citep[see e.g.][]{benati2008evolving,bianchi2009great}.\footnote{Meanwhile, policy makers setting interest rates for many inflation targeting nations operate over the medium-term (i.e. interest rates set now to influence inflation in 2-year's time) and also offer prospects for interest rates in line with longer-term economic objectives (i.e. forward guidance).}